ap-aditya/ap-aditya/README.md

 ## 👋About Me

 Hello!
-I'm Aditya Prakash, a pre-final year B.TECH student specializing in Artificial Intelligence and Machine Learning at Birla Institute of Technology, Mesra.
+I'm Aditya Prakash, a final year B.TECH student specializing in Artificial Intelligence and Machine Learning at Birla Institute of Technology, Mesra.
 With a strong foundation in both theoretical and practical aspects of AI and web development, I aim to contribute to innovative projects and drive technological advancements.

 ---